getyoti/ios-sdk-button/README.md

 The SDK will need to be initialised, please and add the below scenario method.
 Note that the SDK can support now multiple scenarios:

 Swift:
-Please add the scenario method in your appDelegate.swift in `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions...` like below.
+Please add the scenario method in your appDelegate.swift in `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool` like below.
 ```swift
 import YotiButtonSDK